-Lee McConnellogue, CEO of the teardown and part-out company eCube, told the Satair Knowledge Hub that he sees a “really positive” future for the USM market.
+In light of demand like this, Lee McConnellogue, the CEO of the teardown and part-out company eCube, told the Satair Knowledge Hub that he sees a “really positive” future for the USM market, explaining:

 RELATED ARTICLE: